molview/molview/WISHLIST.md

 - PDBe binding in order to replace RCSB
 - ChemSpider PHP binding
 - OpenData spectra from ChemSpider
-- New SpectrumView to display more spectra types
+- New SpectrumView class with support for more spectra and spectral analysis
-- IR spectrum analysis and search database
 - COD image API
 - COD mirror

 Misc
 ----
-- Move changelot to GitHub release notes
-- MolView blog based on Jekyll
+- Create MolView blog based on Jekyll
+- Move changelog to GitHub release notes
+- Use GitHub issue tracker for all revisions and bugs
 - MolView home website (pages: features, about, manual, changelog, license, feedback)
 - MolView manual as single wikitext collection
 - Images and animations for MolView web manual